-It would be awesome if there were hard and fast rules that told you when your baby was coming, how long you had to get to the hospital, and whether everything with your wife’s labor looked normal.
-As you’ve no doubt already heard, every woman is different, and although the 10 signs of labor below apply to vast majority of childbirths, they may not represent yours, so if there is ever a moment when you’re not sure if the labor is happening or you’re concerned there could be something wrong for either your wife or baby, it’s always best to check in with your doctor or doula for advice.
+Signs of labor are different for every person.
+It would be awesome if there were hard and fast rules that told you when your baby was coming, how long you had to get to the hospital, and whether or not your partner was experiencing early signs of labor.
+But although the 10 signs of labor below apply to a vast majority of childbirths, they may not represent yours.
+So while it’s good to know the signs of labor, it’s always best to check in with your doctor or doula for advice.

 After nine months of carrying a bowling ball around in her stomach, your wife may feel the surprisingly pleasant sensation of lightness as childbirth draw near.
 This is actually the experience of the baby “dropping,” according to the American Pregnancy Association, meaning it has moved deeper down into the pelvis, relieving the pressure on the diaphragm that causes discomfort for so many women.
 (On the other hand, it can now increase pressure on her bladder, meaning more nighttime trips to the bathroom in the final days.)

 Sign: Lower Back Pain

 Although it could be a sign of many things, including the sheer act of lugging around extra weight all day, many women experience lower back pain and menstrual-like cramping in the early stages of labor.
 This in and of itself should not send you to the hospital, but it is a caution flag that the fun may be about to start.

 Although they are commonly thought of as a sign of false labor, Braxton-Hicks contractions—intermittent, fluttering sensations that are usually painless — become more frequent and noticeable in the early stages of labor.
 Note: This doesn’t mean your wife is about to deliver.
 Only that she’s getting closer.
 She could still be hours — or days — away.
 Be patient.

 Sign: Longer, More Regular Contractions